cartzbird/portfolio2/_posts/Processor.md

 It’s noteworthy that the architecture of this processor project eliminates a separate instruction control module.
 Instead, the design integrates a single address bus shared between data access and instruction access, managed through a multiplexer (MUX) controlled by the memory control module.
 I realized this feature through sequential design within the memory control module.

-To achieve auto-fetching, I introduced an output signal named "trigger" in the RAM module.
+To achieve auto-fetching, I introduced an output signal in the RAM module.
 This signal toggles between 1 and 0 each time the current instruction is fetched.
 The trigger then activates the instruction address counter, which increments its current value used as the instruction access address.

 We experienced a Chip corporate-like collaboration in this project using git and github service, from project planning, modular design, testing, to final delivery.
 All the original design requirements were 100% achieved.
+With members from various cultural backgrounds, we successfully implemented RAM, memory control, register bank, and ALU, achieving 100% ARM instruction set coverage, automated instruction fetching, and decoding.